ulisse1996/DRSSR/README.md

 # Deno React Sever Side Rendering

-DRSSR is a simple dependency for convert a React Component in a plain string that can be injected a HTML page.
+DRSSR is a simple dependency for convert a React Component in a plain string that can be injected in a HTML page.
 DRSSR also produce a simple or obfuscated chunk of code for hydrate React functionality for client side.

 It can be used with a framework like [Oak]('https://deno.land/x/oak') for create dynamic or static page.